 Between fatalities and accidents that resulted in an injury, just under 90,000 motorcycle accidents happen a year on average in the United States.
 This combined number is designed to cover every single person who was involved in an accident on a motorcycle that led to a harmful outcome.

 Out of the estimated 90,000 annual motorcycle accidents, fatalities occur over 5,000 times a year.
 This is the number that designates when a person has died during an accident involving a motorcycle.
 In most cases, these accidents are fatal to the motorcycle driver.

 Out of the estimated 90,000 annual motorcycle accidents, injuries occur over 80,000 times a year.
 The reality is that motorcycles are often dangerous and make it very easy to get injured.
 Even the smallest crash can lead to lifelong injuries for someone on a motorcycle, particularly if they do not wear appropriate gear.

 Staying safe on a motorcycle means knowing how to dress for a crash and exercising safe driving practices.
 Motorcycle riders should always wear helmets and protective gear, even if they are just looping around the neighborhood.
 Adding to this, motorcycle riders must use caution and exercise complete awareness on the road.
 Going the speed limit, never weaving through traffic, and looking for potential hazards are crucial.

 As much as we all try to avoid them, accidents happen–and for motorcycle riders, accidents can have dangerous and even deadly consequences.
-Understanding the gravity of the situation every time you ride can help you keep you aware and alive.
-In the event that you have been involved in a motorcycle accidet you need a Denver motorcycle accident attorney.
+Understanding the gravity of the situation every time you ride can help keep you aware and alive.
+In the event that you have been involved in a motorcycle accident you need a Denver motorcycle accident attorney.
 Contact us today to learn how we can help you!